scottslowe/weblog/content/post/2019-07-30-adding-a-name-to-kubernetes-api-server-certificate.md

     kubeadm config upload from-file --config kubeadm.yaml

+(Newer versions of Kubernetes use the command `kubeadm init phase upload-config kubeadm --config kubeadm.yaml`.
+I _believe_ this change takes effect around the Kubernetes 1.15 release, but I may be mistaken.
+Thanks Sarye Haddadi for the correction!)

 You can verify the changes to the configuration were applied successfully with this command:

     kubectl -n kube-system get configmap kubeadm-config -o yaml